 1 Heat the chicken stock to a gentle simmer in a medium pot.

-2 Brown the chicken: In a large (8 qt), thick-bottomed pot, heat the butter or olive oil over medium-high heat.
+2 Brown the chicken: In a large 8-quart or larger thick-bottomed pot, heat the butter or olive oil over medium-high heat.
 Pat dry the chicken pieces and sprinkle with salt.

 Working in batches, brown the chicken pieces, placing the pieces skin-side down first; this will render out fat you will use to build the stew later.